j10sanders/jonsjournal/src/pages/blog/2019-02-02-sort_deck_of_cards.md.md

 ---

 While hanging out at RC last week, [Byung](http://byshiny.com/) asked me a question: "What is the fastest way to sort a deck of cards?
-I thought this might be a trick question, because you aren't going to beat Mergesort.
-The beautiful algorithm sorts an array of *n* items in Θ(*n* log *n*) with a beautifully simple divide-and-conquer method.
+I thought this might be a trick question, because you aren't going to beat the beauty, simplicity, and speed of Mergesort, which sorts an array of *n* items in Θ(*n* log *n*) with a beautifully simple divide-and-conquer method.
 And that's that -- you can't sort a randomly unsorted array any faster than *n* log *n*

 ![merge](/img/Merge-sort.gif)